Settings of Datama Compare Extension

 Datama compare extension interface contains 2 setting panels: General Settings and Waterfall Settings.

-General Settings allows you to modify the market equation, adjust the comparison dimension or add a second comparison, sort values, change modeling settings, change language preferences, and enable or disable comments or plots...
+General Settings lets you quickly configure the analysis: edit the market equation, choose the comparison dimension (or add a secondary one), control sorting, adjust modeling options, set language preferences, and enable/disable comments or charts.

 You can access the general setting as shown below: